Sidshx/CMOS-NOR-Gate_IITH-Hackathon/README.md

 CMOS Implemented NOR Gate is designed using Synopsys custom design tools.

 ## Abstract
-NOR gate is a universal gate, it can be used to construct any other logic gate.
+NOR gate is a universal gate.
 It is a logically inverted version of the basic OR gate.
-In this implementation it has two inputs (A & B)
+In this implementation it has two inputs (A & B) with an output (Y).
+Its logical equation is derived as Y=(A+B)'.

 ## Reference Circuit